-- 2. (1) There is hereby, established a council to be known as the Transitional Executive Council, which shall - - (a) subject to section 3, for the purpose of achieving the objects referred to in that section, have the executive and other powers conferred upon it by or under this Act: - (b) may exercise such powers and shall perform such duties as may further be conferred or imposed upon it by or under any other law. - Notwithstanding any provision of this Act, the Council or a subcouncil, in exercising any power referred to in section 14(e), 14(i), 15(g), 16(1)(f), 16(1)(g), 17(1)(a), 17(1)(h), 17(3), 18(a), 190), 20(1)(k) or 20(1)(I) shall not be limited to act within the scope of the objects of this Council.
+- 2. There is hereby established a council to be known as the Transitional Executive Council, which - (a) shall subject to section 3, for the purpose of achieving the objects referred to in that section, have the executive and other powers conferred upon it by or under this Act; - (b) may exercise such other powers and shall perform such duties as may be conferred or imposed upon it by or under any other law.